putoze/QR-CORDIC/RTL/TEST/README.md

 ## Some way you can improve my code

-1.Use stack and pipelne reg instead of array reg(in my code called in_reg) 2.We only need to care about GG output data, other data can keep in stack first.
-Because GG will use GR output again.
+1.Use stack and pipelne reg instead of array reg(in my code called in_reg)<br />
+2.We only need to care about GG output data, other data can keep in stack first.
+Because GG will use GR output again.<br />
-3.Output data can keep into SRAM rather than register.
+3.Output data can keep into SRAM rather than register.<br />